Stipecim/Marketer/README.md

 Download Marketer.apk from repository and run.

 ## Usage
-Before using the app, you need to set up the [WebScrap-Server](https://github.com/Stipecim/WScrap-Marketer) After that, run the server.
+Before using the app, you will need to set up the [WebScrap-Server](https://github.com/Stipecim/WScrap-Marketer) After that, run the server.
 Open Settings and enter your public IP or DNS server `e.g 43.22.33.12`, You do not need to include the port number.